Skip to main content

 In some cases, it is only certain parts of the plant that are toxic, like the seeds, stems or leaves.
 Regardless of whether it’s a part or the whole plant, anything potentially dangerous is best avoided.

 So, you might be wondering which plants are dangerous for your pets.
-It turns out there are many, so the best to break this down is by season.
+It turns out there are many, so lets break them down by season.

 Dangerous Spring Plants